nsilva/dockerized-laravel-vite-starting-point/README.md

 - Emitters: Severals emitters are used across the applicationn to handle the diferent event caused by adding/updating tasks.

 ## Other considerations
-For the styling, I used Tailwind.
-I also wrote
+For the styling, I used Tailwind with nested styles.
+I also used Vite to create the Vue project

 ## Relevant URLs

-UI: localhost:8001
+- UI: localhost:8001
-API: localhost:8002
+- API: localhost:8002
-DBAdmin: localhost:8003
+- DBAdmin: localhost:8003
-Mail Inbox: localhost:8004
+- Mail Inbox: localhost:8004

 ## Possible Improvements
 There are several opportunities to imporve this application, but for the pusposes it was created, I believe it covers pretty much everything.
 At the time fo writing, there quite a few improvement I can thing of: